Who we are; What we Do

 Individuals are supported in the creation of their own practical plan goals, and needs.

 Over fifty-one percent of the Board of Directors and staff at our Center for Independent Living are people with disabilities.We provide five (not four, as the video states) basic services.

 - Individual and System Advocacy.

 - and Transitioning to home based living

 dRC runs many programs that support these fundamental services.

 dRC initiated its “Street Smart” campaign as part of a national program to increase awareness of street safety to pedestrians, cyclists and drivers.

 Crosswalks count and we need to review and re-learn the rules of the road to ensure the safety of all of us, whether on foot, on bikes or in cars.

-Don't dismiss this lightly.
-Our own dRC Board Member, Sandy Booher, was hit by a driver who did not check for pedestrians even though Sandy had a green light and the white pedestrian light.
-See the video about this incident on WATE 6.
+Our own Board Member, Sandy Booher was hit by a driver who did not check for pedestrians, even though Sandy had a green light and the white pedestrian light.
+See the video about this on WATE 6.